 Oban Winter Festival

-Head to the beautiful town of Oban on Scotland's west coast to celebrate St Andrew's Day in style.
-You can enjoy traditional ceilidhs, whisky tastings, street performances, a parade and vivid light projections onto historic McCaig's Tower.
+Head to the beautiful town of Oban on Scotland's west coast from 18 - 27 November to enjoy a huge range of fun events at the Oban Winter Festival, including traditional ceilidhs, whisky tastings, street performances, a parade and vivid light projections onto historic McCaig's Tower.